 The residence permit can also be withdrawn if your academic quality is not maintained.
 For example, if you don’t manage to reach a score of 50% each academic year, your residence permit may be revoked.
 There are often other requirements set up by individual universities, all of which must also be followed.

-Your visa and residence permit can also be cancelled by the Dutch Immigration and Naturalization Service if you discontinue your studies, end your registration as a student of the university, or if you don’t have sufficient funds to cover your living costs.
+Your visa and residence permit can also be cancelled by the netherlands Immigration and Naturalization Service if you discontinue your studies, end your registration as a student of the university, or if you don’t have sufficient funds to cover your living costs.